Only You Can Stop Cybersecurity threats

-Also known as “lone wolves” or “script kiddies,” these cybercriminals work alone, often simply for the pleasure of causing chaos or seeing how far they can push the envelope.
+Also known as “lone wolves” or “script kiddies,” these cybercriminals work alone.
+Often simply for the pleasure of causing chaos or seeing how far they can push the envelope.
 Their only apparent motive is to wreak havoc on people’s computers.

 Cybersecurity is Key in Turbulent Times

-Additionally, the U.S. Food and Drug Administration warns of email campaigns around fraudulent products that “claim to prevent, treat, mitigate, diagnose or cure … COVID-19.”
+In addition, the U.S. Food and Drug Administration warns of email campaigns around fraudulent products that “claim to prevent, treat, mitigate, diagnose or cure … COVID-19.”
 Misinformation on the web abounds, but you can protect your organization with careful planning and a solid cybersecurity policy.

-What does Cybersecurity Do?
+What are Cybersecurity Services?

 Your firm also needs a strong cybersecurity policy including:

-- Zero-Trust framework – assume everything is a threat until proven otherwise
+- Zero-Trust framework, assume everything is a threat until proven otherwise

 - Limited access to sensitive documents